Get-VBRLinuxGuestItem

 Syntax

-This cmdlet provides parameter sets that allow you to:
+This cmdlet provides the following parameter sets:

 Get-VBRLinuxGuestItem -LinuxFlrObject <VBRLinuxFlrObject> [<CommonParameters>]

-Get-VBRLinuxGuestItem -LinuxFlrObject <VBRLinuxFlrObject> [-Path <string[]>] [<CommonParameters>]
+Get-VBRLinuxGuestItem -LinuxFlrObject <VBRLinuxFlrObject> [-Path <String[]>] [<CommonParameters>]

-Get-VBRLinuxGuestItem -LinuxFlrObject <VBRLinuxFlrObject> [-ParentItem <VBRFLRItem>] [-Name <string[]>] [-RecursiveSearch] [<CommonParameters>]
+Get-VBRLinuxGuestItem -LinuxFlrObject <VBRLinuxFlrObject> [-ParentItem <VBRFLRItem>] [-Name <String[]>]

 Detailed Description